gasparian/lsh-search-go/README.md

     }
 ```
  - if the mongo consumes too much ram while running inside the docker - just try to specify the WiredTiger mem cache  `-wiredTigerCacheSizeGB 2.5` to some lower value, like `(docker_mem_limit - 1) / 2`;
+ - it's better to define indexes on as early as possible `OrigID` and `Hashes.hash#` fields, to make the aggregations and finds run more quickly;